top of page

 (Greg Nesteroff collection)

-Two dummies in two towns put up around the same time by two unrelated businesses.
+Three dummies in three towns put up around the same time by three unrelated businesses.
 I’ll tentatively conclude that this was a common advertising gimmick around the turn of the 20th century.

 But was it unique to this part of BC?
 Did a sign shop make these dummies?
-Or did Smith and Stonex read the same trade publication story titled “Build your own roof-clinging dummy and profit”?
+Or did the businesses all read the same trade publication story titled “Build your own roof-clinging dummy and profit”?
 I have no idea.
 And I don’t know how to go about finding out either, partly because I don’t know what to call signs like this.

 For now, I’m going with “spider-man signs.”
 I’d be interested if you can find any other images depicting them or have any other theories about them.